 There needs to be an “error reconciliation” function to ensure no transactions are missed.
 We recommend a double-entry ledger system so that every change in your asset balances is backed by an entry, making it easy to debug issues.
 Your tool should also highlight errors to show incorrectly imported or missing transactions.
 Without this, you might be taking more risk of audit.

 Auto import verification

 Does your crypto tax tool have portfolio tracking?
 We hope so.
-Because a portfolio tracker allows you to see your total holdings and portfolio growth over time across all your wallets and accounts.
-With a portfolio tracker, you see your total ROI from invested fiat, get an income overview, as well as an outline of your mining, staking, lending and other crypto income.
-This gives you an accurate picture of how much your clients were up or down on the year.
+A portfolio tracker allows you to see your total holdings and portfolio growth over time across all your wallets and accounts.
+With a portfolio tracker, you see your total ROI from invested fiat, get an income overview, as well as an outline of your mining, staking, lending, and other crypto income.
+This gives you an accurate picture of how much your clients were up or down in the year.

 Keep an eye out for a “transactions limit”.
 For an average accountant, we recommend having a limit of at least 100,000 transactions.
-Here’s why: a lot of clients who trade crypto will have thousands of little day to day transactions.
-If you plan to build a roster of high paying crypto clients, these day to day transactions add up quickly.
+Here’s why: a lot of clients who trade crypto will have thousands of little day-to-day transactions.
+If you plan to build a roster of high-paying crypto clients, these day-to-day transactions add up quickly.
 Many tax tools offer different packages, with different transaction limits.
-Some even allow you to purchase more transaction limits if you need.
+Some even allow you to purchase more transaction limits if you need to.
 Be aware of this before you pick a tool as you want plenty of bandwidth for your client's needs.
-This leads us perfectly into pricing.
+This leads us perfectly to pricing.